Spark boss Simon Moutter ribs new Sky TV CEO Martin Stewart - but there's a messy truth underneath

 For English football, for example, Spark Sport has indeed grabbed rights to the Premier League for three years from June.

-But Sky retains rights almost everything else soccer related, from Euro 2020 to the FA Cup and the Uefa Champions League (which will feature the top four English Premier League teams and the Uefa Europa Cup, where the fifth and sixth EPL teams will play.
+But Sky retains rights to almost everything else soccer related, from Euro 2020 to the FA Cup and the Uefa Champions League (which will feature the top four English Premier League teams) and the Uefa Europa Cup, where the fifth- and sixth-finishing EPL teams will play.

 NBA fans, similarly, will soon find some US basketball coverage on Spark Sport, and some still on Sky.